avishaigonen123/CTF_writeups/hackthebox/Imagery/index.md

 title: Imagery
 ---

+## TL;DR

+We use blind XSS Injection to steal admin session cookie, and then exploiting LFI to achieve source code.
+From there we crack the password of `testuser`, and find `RCE` in `api_edit`, which let us gain a shell on `web` user.
+We find backup aes encrypted zip, we crack it and find the hash of `mark`'s password, which we crack.
+Then we exploit `/usr/local/bin/charcol` to achieve PE and get root shell.

 ### Recon

 we start with `nmap`, using this command, i was needed to add `-Pn`, because otherwise `nmap` thinks the host is down: